Wishing him many, many more years of “not missing his turn.”

 Journeys Inspired by The Thrill of the Chase

-Follow our hunt for the treasure Forrest Fenn hid in the mountains North of Santa Fe.
+Follow our search for the treasure Forrest Fenn hid somewhere in the mountains North of Santa Fe.

 "Something hidden.
 Go and find it.
 Go and look behind the Ranges." - Rudyard Kipling